salesmiguelz/100-days-of-code/log.md

 ### Day 20: February 6, 2022.

 **Today's Progress**: I started to create the categories CRUD in the blog.
 Now in the navbar, there is users and categories link, no more "Dashboard" only.

+### Day 21: February 7, 2022.

+**Today's Progress**: Today I finished the CRUD of Categories and created a Many to Many relationship between Posts and Categories.